The same elephant pump that launched our work in 1998, is still a core part of our work today.

 The water from the well is lifted to the surface by a rope with small washers attached.
 This is guided through a pipe and around a wheel, which rotates when a user turns the handle to collect water.

 The pump is then encased in concrete to ensure that the water is not contaminated.
 The elephant pump is made up entirely of locally manufactured parts, which contributes to the local economy.
 This also means that communities are able to replace broken parts easily.
+Learn more about our community pump repairs.

 What makes the elephant pump different from other technologies?